lanl/singularity-eos/doc/sphinx/src/using-closures.rst

 were :math:`Q` and :math:`X` are arbitrary thermodynamic variables.
 At this point, there are :math:`N + 1` equations and unknowns in the PTE sover.
-The choice of the second independent variable is discussed below and has implications on both the number of additional unknowns and the stability of the method.
+The choice of the second independent variable is discussed below and has implications for both the number of additional unknowns and the stability of the method.

 The Density-Energy Formulation
 ''''''''''''''''''''''''''''''

-One choice is to treat volume fractions and material energies as independent quantities.
-However, the material energies provide :math:`N - 1` additional unknowns.
-This requires that equality of material temperatures satisfy the additional degrees of freedom.
+One choice is to treat volume fractions and material energies as independent quantities, but the material energies provide :math:`N - 1` additional unknowns.
+The additional degrees of freedom are satisfied by requiring that the material temperatures be equal.
 As a result, we add :math:`N - 1` residual equations of the form

 .. math::